-Herbicides are effective at killing Giant Hogweed and often just one application achieves this.
-Nevertheless re-application in the same season should be planned for to treat new plants that typically grow to replace the dead plants.
-Two herbicide types are available for use on Giant Hogweed: glyphosate (various products) and triclopyr + 2-4 D + dicamba (e.g. Broadshot, Kaskara or Scimitar) (Table 3).
-The only herbicides which are known to control Giant Hogweed and which are approved for use in or near water are glyphosate based.
+Herbicides are effective at killing giant hogweed and often just one application achieves this.
+Nevertheless, re-application in the same season should be planned in order to treat new plants that typically grow to replace the dead plants.
+Two herbicide types are available for use on giant hogweed: glyphosate (various products) and aminopyralid + triclopyr (e.g. Icade or Garlon) (Table 3).
+That said, it is important to recognise there are several limitations for the use of aminopyralid + triclopyr.
+It is only approved for use on amenity grasslands in industrial areas and is not approved for use in gardens or near water ("Do not apply directly to, or allow spray drift to come into contact with, agricultural or horticultural crops, amenity plantings, gardens, ponds, lakes or watercourses" - Product Label).
+Also, giant hogweed has been shown to be only moderately susceptible to aminopyralid + triclopyr.
+The only herbicides that are known to control giant hogweed and which are approved for use in or near water are glyphosate-based.